sungmen999/CassiaSDKGuideClone/RESTful-API.md

 **NOTE**: Multiple filters can be used at the same time.
 Scanned data is returned if all conditions are met.
 The wildcard is not supported.

+**NOTE**: Multiple filter_name and filter_mac filters are allowed at the same time.
+The adData and scanData packets that meet one of the filters will be sent to the application.

+**NOTE**: Different filter types are allowed at the same time (e.g. filter_value, filter_name and filter_mac).
+Only the adData and scanData packets that meet all the filters will be sent to the application.

 Users can filter the devices based on its MAC address.

 AC Managed: